 We chose to embark on our canyoning experience with Dalat Highland Adventure Travel and I’m so glad we chose them!

 Highland Adventure Travel are one of the leading tour providers in Dalat, and one of the only companies licensed to take you canyoning at Datanla waterfall.
 They take safety seriously and provide training and all the equipment you need to explore Datanla waterfall from within.
 The tour takes most of the day and includes pick up and drop off at our accommodation, 7 waterfall challenges as well as lunch midway through.

-Canyoning Tour in Dalat
+Canyoning in Dalat with Highland Adventure Travel

 Our day with Dalat Highland Adventures started early with a pick up from our hotel, before heading straight to their base at Datanla waterfall on the outskirts of the city.
 Datanla is one of the most popular waterfalls to visit in Dalat, with an alpine coaster and walkways you can explore on your own.
 The canyoning tour gives you an entirely different experience from what most visitors at Datanla waterfall get, filled with the adrenaline rush of abseiling, ziplining, sliding down natural waterfalls and floating down the lazy river.